-When I use the touchscreen Vari-angle display to capture an ultra-sharp 24.2-megapixel photo in low to meager light up to ISO 3200, I begin to see your photography in a whole new light.
+When I use the touchscreen Vari-angle display to capture an ultra-sharp 24.2-megapixel photo in low to meager light up to ISO 3200, I see your photography in a new light.

 This masterpiece’s EXPEED 4 image-processing engine is the fastest at delivering sports action shots with DX-Format image sensor clarity.